Lagerst/2020Lang/README.md

 # Cpp

-Algorithm Repository and something more
+Algorithm Repository and Something More

+Accuracy, Quality and promptness are not guaranteed

-For reference only
+For Reference Only

 	 /***
 	 *                                         ,s555SB@@&